for Sunday Software’s Bongo Loves the Bible CD

 Problem: I keep getting smooshed by the Rocks in the Bible Books Canyon Game

-Solution: Stay all the way over on the right or left where they can’t touch you.
+Solution in the Canyons Game: Stay all the way over on the right or left where they can’t touch you.

 Problem: Right after out-running the big rock, I keep jumping down into the canyon instead of onto the platform.

 Solution: You need to jump onto the ‘starter’ unlabeled ‘starter’ platforms found at the left or right of the where the rock falls down.
 From that initial platform at the head of each canyon you can see the labeled books to jump on.